 If you would like to get in touch with a member of the Commission, please email email@example.com.

-As a long-standing member of the Australian Paralympic community, Danni Di Toro is a six-time Paralympian, multiple Paralympic medallist, and previous two-time world champion in wheelchair tennis before switching to Para-table tennis in 2014.
-She co-captained the Australian Paralympic Team in 2016, together with Kurt Fearnley, and is currently on track to represent Australia at her seventh Paralympic Games in 2020.
+As a long-standing member of the Australian Paralympic community, Danni Di Toro is a seven-time Paralympian, multiple Paralympic medallist, and previous two-time world champion in wheelchair tennis before switching to Para-table tennis in 2014.
+She co-captained the Australian Paralympic Team in 2016 and 2020.

 Danni has been working in the Complementary Medicine and Mental Health sector for 25 years, and is currently employed by Paralympics Australia as its Athlete Welfare and Engagement Officer.
 She is also a member of the International Tennis Hall of Fame Committee and Table Tennis Victoria’s Para-athlete Committee.